 When you look at the link profile, ask yourself this question:

-Out of the 120 backlinks that the page has generated, how many of them are dofollow?
+Out of the 1M+ backlinks that my site has generated, how many of them are dofollow?

 Remember that dofollow links pass SEO value and influence search rankings.
 Nofollow links don’t pass any SEO value.

 That doesn’t mean that nofollow links are bad.
 It just means that you need more dofollow links, if you want to get more organic users.

 This is great because that means I am receiving link juice and authority from these backlinks.

 Now that you’ve analyzed your competition, it’s time to dive into content creation.

 2. Use the skyscraper technique, but improve your domain authority.

 I’ve shared the step-by-step method for creating content that converts users into customers.
 So, I’m not going to repeat that here.

 You should be familiar with the skyscraper technique by now.
 If you’re not, you can learn all about this content marketing strategy from Brian Dean himself.